 An example is fortnightly Darshapurnamasa yaga.

-Agnishtoma, Atyagnishtoma, Ukthyastoma, Shodashistoma, Atiratrastome, these are all Graha yajnas.
+Agnishtoma, Atyagnishtoma, Ukthyastoma, Shodashistoma, Atiratrastoma, these are all Graha yajnas.

 Vajapeya yaga is a Vaja Soma yajna.

 Rajasuya is a Raja Soma yajna.

 These are the four categories of Soma yajnas.

 This is not all.